mathigatti/RealTimeSingingSynthesizer/README.md

 ## Usage

-You can modify main.py but by default its usage choosing notes, duration, language and so on.
-By default the usage is something like this
+You can use `main.py` script as a small usage example.

+The usage is something like this
 ```
 python2 main.py OUTPUT_FILE_NAME_WITHOUT_THE_EXTENSION LYRICS TEMPO
 ```

 For example
 ```
 python2 main.py example_audio "some lyrics to sing" 100
 ```

+You easely can modify main.py and add notes, duration, language and more as parameters.